 Students are expected to clean their own rooms/suites as well as clean up after themselves in public spaces.
-Students found leaving trash or personal mess anywhere in University-sponsored housing including: the bathroom, hallways, kitchen, lounges, lobbies, stairwells, etc., will face disciplinary action.
-Trash receptacles are conveniently located for student use.
+Students found leaving trash or personal mess anywhere in the residence hall including: the bathroom, hallways, kitchen, lounges, lobbies, stairwells, etc., will face disciplinary action.
+The University provides trash receptacles located outside each hall for student use.
 Personal trash must be taken to these bins.
 Maintenance or repair needs should be communicated to the residence hall staff immediately.